14. The Principles of Accepting God’s Scrutiny

 Excerpted from “How Is Your Relationship With God?” in The Word Appears in the Flesh

-Those who are capable of putting the truth into practice can accept God’s scrutiny in their actions.
-When you accept God’s scrutiny, your heart is set right.
-If you only ever do things for others to see and do not accept God’s scrutiny, do you have God in your heart?
-People like this are without a God-fearing heart.
-Don’t always do things for your own sake, don’t always consider your own interests, and don’t consider your own status, face or reputation.
-Give no consideration to people’s interests.
-You must first consider the interests of God’s house and make that your first priority; you should be considerate of God’s will.
-Start by contemplating whether or not you have been impure in your fulfilling of your duty, whether you have done your utmost to be loyal, complete your responsibilities, and given your all, and whether or not you have wholeheartedly given thought to your duty and the work of God’s house.
-You need to think of these things.
-Consider these things frequently, and you will have an easy time performing your duty well.
-Only when your caliber is poor, your experience is shallow, or you are not well versed with your tasks, then there may be some mistakes or deficiencies in your work, and the results may not be very good, but you have applied all your strength.
-When you are not thinking of your own selfish desires or considering your own interests in the things you do, and instead are giving constant consideration to the work of God’s house, thinking of the interests of God’s house, and performing your duty well, then you will be accumulating good deeds before God.
-Those who have these good deeds are those who possess the reality of the truth, and thus they have testimony.
+Those who are capable of putting the truth into practice can accept God’s scrutiny when doing things.
+When you accept God’s scrutiny, your heart is set straight.
+If you only ever do things for others to see, and do not accept God’s scrutiny, then is God still in your heart?
+People like this have no reverence for God.
+Do not always do things for your own sake and do not constantly consider your own interests; give no thought to your own status, prestige, or reputation.
+Also do not consider the interests of man.
+You must first give thought to the interests of God’s house, and make them your first priority.
+You should be considerate of God’s will and begin by contemplating whether or not you have been impure in the fulfillment of your duty, whether you have done your utmost to be loyal, done your best to fulfill your responsibilities, and given your all, as well as whether or not you have wholeheartedly given thought to your duty and the work of God’s house.
+You must give consideration to these things.
+Think about them frequently, and it will be easier for you to perform your duty well.
+If you are of poor caliber, your experience is shallow, or you are not proficient in your professional work, then there may be some mistakes or deficiencies in your work, and the results may not be very good—but you will have put forth your best effort.
+When you are not thinking of your own selfish desires or considering your own interests in the things you do, and are instead giving constant consideration to the work of God’s house, bearing its interests in mind, and performing your duty well, then you will be accumulating good deeds before God.
+People who perform these good deeds are the ones who possess truth reality; as such, they have borne testimony.